Stabax/OmniUnit_old/README.md

 OmniUnit is a modular HEADER ONLY library for modern C++.

 * The main purpose of OmniUnit is to provide strong types to represent physical unit, with implicit conversions and compile-time dimensional analysis.
-* OmniUnit is also a context to provide some header-only modules which use these units.
+* OmniUnit provide some header-only modules which use these units.
 See the provided modules in the sections below.

-The library has NO dependencies.

-OmniUnit requires **C++14**
+OmniUnit requires **C++14**.

-Doesn't compile on Visual Studio because of constant-expressions.
+Doesn't compile on Visual Studio because of constexpr.

-Compile on gcc 6.2.0 and higher.
+Compile on gcc 6.2.0 or later.

 Please, give feedback to know on what compiler the project works or not.

 ## Features : Why choose this unit library ?

 It does exist some others library to represent and handle physical units.
-Here's why you may use OmniUnit :
+Here's why you should use OmniUnit :

 * You can represent physical units with strong types instead of literals.
 It is useful to avoid ambiguities in function overloads and to handle correctly your values.
-* Units conversion is fully supported and is implicit : millimeter var = meter(3) + inches(5) is absolutely legal.
+* Units conversion is fully supported and is implicit : millimeter = meter + inches is absolutely legal.
 * Dimension check is done at compile-time. length/time returns a speed.
-If you write gram = meter(2)/second(1), there is a compilation error.
-Thus there is no runtime issues.
+If you write gram = meter/second, there is a compilation error.
+Thus there cannot be runtime issue.
+* Uncertainties on values can be handled.
+If any, propagation of uncertainties through functions or unit composition/conversion is implicitly calculated.
 * All physical units are supported.
 If one isn't implemented, you can easily create your own only with typedef.
-Implicit conversion will automatically be supported for your new unit and dimension check at compile time is always available.
+Implicit conversion will automatically be supported for your new unit, and dimension check at compile time is always available.
 * Units are fully compliant with decimal prefixes (kilo, milli, nano...) but also your defined prefixes !
 Indeed, you can create your own with a simple typedef.
 * This library offers some header-only modules which use units.
 See below.